HavidDulsman/Workout/README.md

 Some of the requirements for a 'Minimal Viable Product' included:
 * The use of two relational tables
 * Complete utilization of CRUD Functionality in application
-* Fully Designede test suits
+* Fully Designed test suits
-* Intergration into a Version-Control System
+* Integration into a Version-Control System

 ## Project Plan